MIDRC/COVID19_Lung_Classification_CXR_ACR/README.md

 - docker build -t {imagename} {pathtoDockerfile}
 - docker run {imagename}
 - Use environment variables to specify the weights file and gpu.
+- Use docker volumes to mount the input data and retrieve the results.

 References
 ---